Artesania Exoteryc Audiorack 3-shelf version – part 4

 Unlike Spider racks, Artesania Exoteryc racks’ bottom levels don’t sound overly tight, rather the contrary: top sounds tightest and bottom smoothest.
 Somewhere in between is the optimal balance.
 This is something that you just need to be aware of and then can counter-balance for by smartly placing components in opposing positions.
 In my case by making sure that the bottom-level components use fast-sounding power cables positioned in the first positions of the extension blocks, and in case of the Coherence II preamp, by using Ceraballs instead of either of the standard Artesania feet.
 This is not unique to the Artesania racks: all racks that I have used so far exhibit level-dependent changes in sound.
 In case of Artesania however, the bottom levels uniquely still sound utterly musical.

 The earlier rack had perforations in all uprights, even if this was only needed for the rear ones.

 The new rack has no perforations in the front uprights, which makes for a cleaner look.

-Compared to setting up a component directly on the floor, any table, component rack, or even an amp stand, will usually tighten up the sound and free up the soundstage, but also add coloration or edgyness to the sound.
+Compared to setting up a component directly on the floor, any table, component rack, or even an amp stand, will usually tighten up the sound and free up the soundstage, but also add coloration or edginess to the sound.
 In case of metal racks, oftentimes this is accompanied by dryness in the treble.
 Decoupling in the strict sense does not really exist: you’re always coupling a component to its underground.
-All you’re doing by having special component feet or racks is to change the resonance to somewhere where it hopefully better matches your component sound, or your preferences.
-I now realise that my Spider racks also did this, shifting bass-energy to the midband, making them sound “faster” and more articulate.
+All you’re doing by having special component feet or racks is to change the resonance to somewhere where it hopefully better matches your component sound or your preferences.
+I now realize that my Spider racks also did this, shifting bass-energy to the mid band, making them sound “faster” and more articulate.